cawal/activity-rest-framework/docs/_activityrest/index.md

 ### Project file organization

-After the creation of the adapter project using the provided Maven archetype, a folder containing the project base source code is created.
+After the creation of the adapter project using the provided Maven archetype [as presented in the usage section](../), a folder containing the project base source code is created.
 This folder presents the following overall organization:

 ```filesystem